 10 Best Things to Do in Zion National Park

-What is the Best Time of Year to Visit Zion?
+What is the Best Time of Year to Visit Zion National Park?

 Summer

-If by “best time of year” you are thinking most accessible, then the answer is easily mid-summer to early fall.
-However, hot summer days that soar well over 100°F can make hiking far too uncomfortable.
-Therefore, summer may not be the best choice for hiking in Zion.
+If by 'best time of year' you mean the most accessible, then the answer is easily the warmer summer months.
+However, summer typically brings temperatures that soar well over 100 ºF (37.8 ºC), which can make hiking far too uncomfortable—not to mention dangerous!

-On top of this, the waterfalls that you see in the post below will most likely be dry during the summer, unless Zion has seen some recent heavy monsoonal weather.
-That being said, certain adventures like the Narrows and Observation Point via East Mesa are only accessible during these warmer months, which is why there truly isn’t one good answer.
+On top of this, the waterfalls shown throughout this article will be dry during the summer, unless Zion has experienced recent heavy monsoonal weather.
+That said, certain adventures—like The Narrows and the Observation Point Trail via East Mesa—are only accessible during the warmer, snow-free months, which is why I believe there isn’t one perfect answer to this question.

 Winter

-Snow in Zion Canyon is nothing short of amazing, but it can severely limit your ability to explore the park.
-For example, roads like Kolob Terrace Road are only plowed to a certain point, and snow and ice on dangerous trails like the chains up to Angels Landing make hiking these steep trails far too dangerous for most hikers.
+Snow in Zion National Park is nothing short of spectacular, but it can severely limit your ability to explore the park.
+Specifically, roads like Kolob Terrace Road and Lava Point Road are only plowed to a certain point, and snow and ice on exposed trails—like The Chains leading up to Angels Landing—can often make hiking steep, exposed trails far too dangerous for most hikers.

-However, I would never let this discourage a winter visit because the simple trails you will be able to hike can be even more beautiful when the canyon is covered in snow!
+However, I would never let snowy conditions discourage visiting Zion National Park in the winter, because simple, lower-elevation trails that are accessible can be even more beautiful when the high-elevation peaks are covered in a blanket of snow!

 Spring